Carboxylation

 Carboxylation is a chemical reaction in which a carboxylic acid is produced by treating a substrate with carbon dioxide.
 The opposite reaction is decarboxylation.
 In chemistry, the term carbonation is sometimes used synonymously with carboxylation, especially when applied to the reaction of carbanionic reagents with CO_{2}.
 More generally, carbonation usually describes the production of carbonates.

 Organic chemistry

 Carboxylation is a standard conversion in organic chemistry.
-Specifically carbonation (i.e. carboxylation) of Grignard reagents and organolithium compounds is a classic way to convert organic halides into carboxylic acids.
+Specifically carbonation (i.e., carboxylation) of Grignard reagents, organolithium, and related carbanionic reagents is a classic way to convert organic halides into carboxylic acids.
 This approach give carboxylate salts.
 Typically, these salts are converted to the carboxylic acid.

-Sodium salicylate, precursor to aspirin, is commercially prepared by treating sodium phenolate (the sodium salt of phenol) with carbon dioxide at high pressure (100 atm) and high temperature (390 K) – a method known as the Kolbe-Schmitt reaction.
+Sodium salicylate, precursor to aspirin, is commercially produced by treating sodium phenolate (the sodium salt of phenol) with carbon dioxide at high pressure (100 atm) and high temperature (390 K).
 Acidification of the resulting salicylate salt gives salicylic acid.

-Many detailed procedures are described in the journal Organic Syntheses.
+The method, known as the Kolbe-Schmitt reaction, entails nucleophilic attack of the phenoxide on carbon dioxide.

+In some cases, alkenes undergo hydrocarboxylation using a mixture of carbon dioxide and H2: